apache/jackrabbit-site/src/site/markdown/first-hops.md

 application or EJB components with different setup and error handling patterns.

-    Repository repository = new TransientRepository();
+    Repository repository = JcrUtils.getRepository();

+The `JcrUtils.getRepository()` method returns an object that implements the JCR Repository interface.
+The actual implementation depends on the jar files available on the classpath and in this example is a [TransientRepository](http://jackrabbit.apache.org/api/2.10/org/apache/jackrabbit/core/TransientRepository.html).
-The `TransientRepository` class implements the JCR Repository interface, so you can simply assign a `TransientRepository` instance to a Repository variable.
-The default constructor contains a utility feature that will take care of the initial configuration and repository construction when the first session is started.
+The implementation contains a utility feature that will take care of the initial configuration and repository construction when the first session is started.
 Thus there is no need for manual configuration for now unless you want direct control over the repository setup.